GeWu-Lab/MUSIC-AVQA/README.md

    **Annotations (QA pairs, etc.)**

    - Available for download at [Google Drive (20MB zipped)](http://www.google.com/), [Baidu Drive (20MB zipped)](https://www.baidu.com/)
    - The annotation files are stored in JSON format.
 Each annotation file contains seven different keyword.
-And more detail see in [Project Homepage](https://ayameyao.github.io/Music-AVQA/)
+And more detail see in [Project Homepage](https://ayameyao.github.io/MUSIC-AVQA/)

    **Features**

    - We use [VGGish](https://github.com/tensorflow/models/tree/master/research/audioset/vggish), [ResNet18](https://pytorch.org/docs/stable/torchvision/models.html), and [ResNet (2+1)D](https://pytorch.org/docs/stable/torchvision/models.html) to extract audio, 2D frame-level, and 3D snippet-level features, respectively.

-   - The audio and visual features of videos in the Music--AVQA dataset can be download from this [Google Drive]() or [Baidu Drive]().
+   - The audio and visual features of videos in the MUSIC-AVQA dataset can be download from this [Google Drive]() or [Baidu Drive]().

    - The features are in the "./feats" folder.
    - 14x14 features, too large to share ... but we can extract from raw videos.